 Raffaella Saporito is Associate Professor of Practice of Government, Health and Not for Profit at SDA Bocconi School of Management.

-She is Director of the Executive Master in Management of Public Administration (EMMAP) and of the post-graduate course in Management of Public Administration (MAP).
+She was Director of the Executive Master in Management of Public Administration (EMMAP) and of the post-graduate course in Management of Public Administration (MAP).
 She has been delivered research and training projects with public managers from central and local governments in change management and people management.

 Her research activities focus on organization and people management in public institutions.
 Currently, she is working on three main topics: managing public managers (selection, job rotation, development); public leadership models; logics and tools to boost public managers development.